 Clarence Sr. passed away in Charleroi-Monessen Hospital in 1978, with burial at Monongahela Cemetery.
 At his death, a newspaper reported that he was survived by 13 grandchildren and five great-grandchildren.

-He married Sylvia Joseph ( ? - ? ) of Ohiopyle, Fayette County.
-They had several children.
+On Sept.
+19, 1920, he married Sylvia Joseph ( ? - ? ) of Ohiopyle, Fayette County and the daughter of Ella Joseph.

-He later resided in Phoenix, Maricipa County, AZ, where he died in April 1983.
+George later resided in Phoenix, Maricopa County, AZ, where he died in April 1983.

 ~ Son Earl J. Heltebran Sr. ~